mahikero01/ConsoleApp1/README.md

 #List
-Dim squares as New List(Of Square)
+- Dim squares as New List(Of Square)
-'Dim squares as New ArrayList()
+- 'Dim squares as New ArrayList()

-For Each square In squares
+- For Each square In squares
 	'...
 Next

 - squares.Capacity  'set/get capacity
 - squares.Count   'get/set  number of element
-- squares.Item(Int32)   'get/set the element at the specified index
+- squares.Item(Int32) or squares(Int32)  'get/set the element at the specified index
 - squares.Add(Object)  'Adds an object to the end of the List(Of T)
 - squares.Clear()       'Removes all elements from the List(Of T)
 - squares.Contains(T)  'Determines whether an element is in the List(Of T)